prestonlab/fat/README.md

   functional scan to an unwarped average reference scan, then does unwarping and co-registration of each functional series in a single step.

+See the Bender GitHub project for more specific examples.

 ## Setting up your environment